lohanidamodar/react_lessons/readme.md

     - Render you component to the DOM
     - Learn to write JSX
     - Learn to write dynamic javascript expression inside JSX
+2. Lesson 2 (Component State)

+    In this lesson you will learn to
+    - Use state
+    - Update state based on user interaction
+    - Display or remove ui element from dom based on state property
+    - Display values from state in the UI